Harris calls on the US 'to turn the page on hatred and division' as she crisscrosses Philadelphia

-PHILADELPHIA — (AP) — Kamala Harris told a Philadelphia church congregation that the United States is "determined to turn the page on hatred and division" as she began crisscrossing the Democratic stronghold Sunday.
+PHILADELPHIA — (AP) — Kamala Harris told a Philadelphia church congregation that the United States is "determined to turn the page on hatred and division" as she crisscrossed the Democratic stronghold on Sunday.

 Energizing supporters in the largest city in the swing state of Pennsylvania is crucial for Harris' campaign, and she's focusing on voters of color with a little more than a week to go before the Nov.
 5 election.